voothi/20241206010110-piper-tts/readme.md

 [Back to Top](#table-of-contents)

-## Integration
+## Integrations

+### Anki Add-on Backend

-This script is the official backend for the [**gTTS Player with Piper Fallback for Anki**](https://github.com/voothi/20250421115831-anki-gtts-player) add-on.
-The add-on calls this utility with the `--output-file` argument to generate audio when an internet connection is not available.
+This script serves as the official backend for the [**gTTS Player with Piper Fallback for Anki**](https://github.com/voothi/20250421115831-anki-gtts-player) add-on.
+The add-on calls this utility with the `--output-file` argument to generate audio when an internet connection is not available, providing a seamless offline TTS experience.

+### System-Wide Hotkeys with AutoHotkey (AHKv2)

+Beyond Anki, this script can be integrated into your desktop environment to provide system-wide text-to-speech functionality.
+By using the provided AutoHotkey v2 scripts, you can select text in any application and have it read aloud with a keyboard shortcut.

+-   [**tts.ahk**](https://github.com/voothi/20240411110510-autohotkey?tab=readme-ov-file#ttsahk): A script that triggers `piper_tts.py` to read the currently selected text using different hotkeys for each language (e.g., English, German, Russian).
+-   [**kill-ffplay.ahk**](https://github.com/voothi/20240411110510-autohotkey?tab=readme-ov-file#kill-ffplayahk): A utility hotkey to immediately terminate the audio playback, useful for stopping long sentences.

 [Back to Top](#table-of-contents)